 Let us, for a moment, ignore the Six Sigma hype partly due to the consultancy business built around it, which aims to portray Six Sigma as a silver bullet to all your business management problems.

 Let’s see if we can judge Six Sigma solely on its merits.

 Our view is that Six Sigma practices are just tools like any other.
 They are neither good nor bad.
 Their utility depends on how and when they are applied.

 In this sense, we believe that turning a set of valuable practices into a cult where they are ritualized and assumed to hold in all times and circumstances can do more harm than good.
 This statement is quite valid for Six Sigma as well.

 Finally, those concepts and tools involving a lot of statistical analysis and data gathering make them less useful for small businesses, especially in software development.

 You might uncover exciting insights if you run some primary analysis on the metrics that govern those tasks.

-To help you decide on whether Six Sigma is right for your business, you need a principle ingredient: Fluency on the topic.
+To help you decide whether Six Sigma is right for your business, you need a principal ingredient: Fluency in the topic.

 We hope this article has brought you closer to the subject at hand.